mgchoi239/Java-Projects/README.md

 # Projects

 ## **Gitlet**
-#### Description: Gitlet is a miniature scale of Github capable of saving, storing, and reverting difference stages of files that are committed
+#### Description: Gitlet is a miniature scale of Github - version control system - capable of saving, storing, and reverting difference stages of files that were committed
-#### Purpose: design an effective way to manipulate files by establishing efficient interaction between classes
+#### Purpose: designing an effective way to manipulate files by establishing efficient interaction between classes

 ## **BYOW**
 #### Description: Build Your Own World is a pseudorandom 2D-tile game; the generated protagonist interacts with the environment to the desired ending